scionproto/scion/doc/pqa-beaconing.md

 ### Direction of optimization

-We allows to be optimized for packets travelling in the same direction as the beacon ("**forward**"), in opposite direction ("**backwards**"), and in both directions on the same path ("**bidirectional**").
+We allows to be optimized for packets travelling in the same direction as the beacon ("**forward**"), in opposite direction ("**backwards**"), and in both directions on the same path ("**symmetric**").
+Symetric optimizes for the quality only over paths that have approximately the same metric in both directions.

-How optimal forward paths are communicated back to the originator is not part of this project.
+How forward paths are communicated back to the originator is not part of this project.
+One way might be to allow end-host applications to transmit them using different protocols altogether.

 ### Optimization Target